-To help you share that message, we've put together a number of fact-based tools with the Meat Advisory Panel (MAP) which help highlight the positive health benefits of eating red meat.
+You may have seen claims that red meat is bad for your health.
+However, we believe it can play an important role in a healthy, balanced diet.
+To help you share that message, we've put together a number of fact-based tools to help highlight the positive, nutritional benefits of red meat.

 Red meat: The good stuff

-Meat is a valuable source of protein, iron, zinc, B vitamins, vitamin D, selenium and iodine
+Red meat is a valuable source of protein, iron, zinc, B vitamins, phosphorus and potassium.

 What about the environment?

 We're all concerned about climate change and our impact on the environment.
 Which is why it's important to share factually correct information about sustainability and how livestock farming actually helps manage the countryside.

 We've put together more useful messages and resources to help you take part in those conversations.

 Nutrition and health claims guides for lean beef, lamb and pork

 Use these guides to understand how you can promote meat and health in consumer-friendly language.
 The information included is based on scientifically substantiated, EU regulated, nutrition and health claims.